presstofan/academic-kickstart/content/post/twitter-bot-check/index.md

   main()
 ```

 Some Twitter bots also have a unique signature in their networks.
 For example, networks of bots tend to have a less 'organic' structure and feel more artificial.
 Below is a Twitter followers network graph containing a large number of bots made by [Terence Eden](https://shkspr.mobi/blog/copyright-terence-eden/).
-Check [this post](https://shkspr.mobi/blog/2015/03/this-is-what-a-graph-of-8000-fake-twitter-accounts-looks-like/) for more interesting analysis of this pattern.
+Check [this post](https://shkspr.mobi/blog/2015/03/this-is-what-a-graph-of-8000-fake-twitter-accounts-looks-like/) for some interesting analysis of this pattern.

 ![Circle of Spam by Terence Eden](./circles-of-spam-fs8.png)